slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - sufffering is individual. nations or corporations don't suffer.
 - social contracts: public promises.
 Everything is a contract!
 > *"A single death is a tragedy; a million deaths is a statistic."*
-> *"History is a race between education and catastrophe."
--- H.G.
-Wells*
 - people accept inequality if the taht person is willing to take risk. (steve jobs vs rent seeking ceo)
 - liberalismo economico vs fundamentalismo mercado livre. estado n é iliberal pq n diminui a concorrencia
 - nacionalistas vs globalistas | moderados vs radicais?